Malaysia's police say Jho Low's whereabouts known, aim to bring him in by end of year

 “I will try my best to expedite (the process)... hopefully we can get him back by the end of the year,” police chief Abdul Hamid Bador said at a forum broadcast live on television.

+Asked if Malaysian authorities will be able to secure Jho Low’s return, he said: “I am confident”.

+Malaysian and U.S. investigators say that at least $4.5 billion was misappropriated from 1MDB by Low and other high-level officials of the fund and their associates.

-Reporting by Joseph Sipalan; Editing by Andrew Heavens
+Reporting by Joseph Sipalan; Editing by Andrew Heavens and Toby Chopra